 Use our Email a Resident service to send a message to your loved one.
 Your message will be printed and delivered to the resident.

-Our Quality & Education Manager is responsible for staff training and development.
+Our Director of Quality & Risk is responsible for staff training and development.
 Various programs of interest are also available to our residents.

 The Residents’ Council meets monthly and is chaired by a member of the recreation team.
 The Council discusses recreation programming and is updated by various departments on projects and activities in the home.
 It provides an opportunity for residents to discuss problems or concerns that they wish to raise.
 Please contact Amy Parker, Recreation Therapist for more details.